IBM-Cloud/terraform-provider-ibm/website/docs/r/cdn.html.markdown

 # ibm\_cdn

-This iresource is used to order a cdn domain mapping.
+This resource is used to order a cdn domain mapping.

 ## Example Usage